lauritsaabye/copyrightagent-test/color-util-docs.md

 ---
 `convert seq`

-This subcommand converts colors sequentially, in the order they appear in the inputted color list.
+This subcommand converts colors sequentially, in the order they appear in the inputted list of colors.
 Each color will be converted and outputted to `stdout` before moving to the next color in the list.
 _Use the flags stated in the parent command: `-h` and `-r`._